smp4903/FiveSecondRule/README.md

 The purpose of this addon is to track the so-called "5-second-rule" (5SR), which refers to the time needed to elapse after spending mana, for mana regen to resume.
 Notable, this rule excludes "mp5"-gear.

+So far you can only configure the frame slightly:

+* Move the frame around.
+* Resize the frame by hand/dragging (no number inputs).

+See the example screenshots below.

 ### Commands

   **/fsr unlock**   Unlock the frame and enable drag.